 Efficient Assessment: Aligning Grading Rubrics with WSU Learning Goals in UCORE [CAPS] Courses

 UCORE Capstone [CAPS] courses bring opportunities for integration, application, and closure to the undergraduate experience.
-In place since 2015, [CAPS] Assessment Reporting for UCORE is intended to gauge student learning achievement on WSU’s Learning Goals of Undergraduate Education in the context of the general education curriculum as students near graduation.
+In place since 2015, [CAPS] Assessment Reporting for UCORE is intended to gauge student learning achievement on the outcomes of the UCORE general education program as students near graduation.
+[CAPS] courses are required to advance student learning outcomes associated with four of WSU’s Learning Goals (Critical and Creative Thinking, Integrative Learning, Information Literacy, and Written Communication).
+In addition, [CAPS] courses may advance additional applicable learning outcomes associated with Quantitative Reasoning, Scientific Literacy, Diversity, and/or Oral Communication as appropriate to the course.
 This spotlight offers insight into a tested, efficient approach to assessment of student learning achievement in a UCORE Capstone [CAPS] course through grading rubric alignment.

 NEUROSCI 490: Senior Project is a UCORE [CAPS] course where seniors majors demonstrate skills and knowledge in final oral presentations of their semester-long research projects.
-Worth 20% of the course grade, these presentations also provide direct assessment of student performance on WSU’s Learning Goals for [CAPS] Assessment Reporting for UCORE.
+Worth 20% of the course grade, these presentations also provide direct assessment of student performance on the learning outcomes of the UCORE general education program for [CAPS] Assessment Reporting for UCORE.
 Dr. Samantha Gizerian, who teaches this course, has designed a grading rubric and the following three-step process to streamline the production of senior-level achievement data for [CAPS] Assessment Reporting for UCORE.

-1. Align the Grading Rubric Traits with WSU Learning Goals
+1. Align the Grading Rubric Traits with the Learning Goals/Outcomes

 A grading rubric with 13 traits is used to score the students’ final oral presentations and determine each student’s grade on the assignment.
 For [CAPS] Assessment Reporting for UCORE, Dr. Gizerian developed a crosswalk that aligns specific traits on the grading rubric with the WSU Learning Goals students demonstrate in her assignment.